DOUG DONNANExecutive Editor/OMNI-GENRE+MAGAZINE!

 asked with a bewildered shake of his bulbous bald head.

-Gordon Leefwater held out a large folded stack of
+Gordon Leefwater held out a large folded

 spectroscopic computer printouts as might a tidy hospital